Lady Constance Butler: Career

 She and her sister attended the coronation of King George V and Queen Mary in 1911, seated in a box set aside for "personal friends of the Queen and Queen Alexandra."
 During World War I she managed a Red Cross depot for medical and surgical supplies, and collaborated with Bishop John Henry Bernard on translating, editing, and publishing the Charters of Duiske Abbey.

 Later in life, Lady Constance Butler remained interested in medical work, and became an expert on radiography, heading the x-ray department at St. Andrew's Hospital in London by 1924.

 Personal life

 As Lady Constance had no brothers, her father's heir was the eldest of his surviving younger brothers Lord Arthur Butler.
 Despite this, she and her sister Beatrice were well-provided for financially, having been made the residuary legatees of the estate of their first-cousin twice-removed George O'Callaghan, 2nd Viscount Lismore - Lord Lismore's mother was a younger sister of Constance's great-grandfather James Butler, 1st Marquess of Ormonde.

+Estates and inheritance

-Following the death of Lord Lismore in 1898 and his widow in 1900, the sisters inherited an estate worth an estimated £25,000 annually, as well as Shanbally Castle in County Tipperary, Ireland.
+Following the death of Viscount Lismore in 1898 and his widow in 1900, Lady Constance and her sister Lady Beatrice inherited an estate centred on Shanbally Castle in Tipperary, Ireland, which contemporary news reports suggested was worth £25,000 annually.
+However, other sources indicated that upon his death, the 2nd Viscount Lismore owned 47,442 statutory acres which had an annual rent-roll of £18,435.

+During the early 20th century much of the landed estates which Lady Constance and her sister had inherited from Lord Lismore were sold via the Irish Land Commission: